Rupert Bruce-Mitford: Other matters

 Throughout the 1950s, Bruce-Mitford's attention was directed away from Sutton Hoo.
-In these "fallow years", as Biddle termed them, germinated many of the other defining contributions of Bruce-Mitford's career.
-From 1949 to 1952, as well as in 1954 and 1974, Bruce-Mitford excavated at the Mawgan Porth Dark Age Village.
+In these "fallow years for Sutton Hoo", as Biddle termed them, germinated many of the other defining contributions of Bruce-Mitford's career.
+From 1949 to 1952, as well as in 1954 and 1974, Bruce-Mitford excavated at the Mawgan Porth Dark Age Village in Cornwall.
 In February 1954, he was appointed Deputy Keeper in the Department of British and Medieval Antiquities and in August he took over the keepership from a retiring A. B. Tonnochy.
-The following year, he joined Sir Wilfred Le Gros Clark and Harold Plenderleith to search Lincoln Cathedral for the burial place of Saint Hugh of Lincoln.
+That same year, he was appointed to the Ancient Monuments Board for England, on which he would serve until at least 1975.
+In 1955, Bruce-Mitford joined Sir Wilfred Le Gros Clark and Harold Plenderleith to search Lincoln Cathedral for the burial place of Saint Hugh of Lincoln, and in 1957, he helped found the Society for Medieval Archaeology, becoming its first president.
 Bruce-Mitford also began developing an interest in, and began compiling information on, Celtic hanging bowls.
+He became a semi-regular participant in the show Animal, Vegetable, Mineral?, too, appearing in 1955, 1956, 1958, and 1959.
+In 1960, Bruce-Mitford opened an exhibition, "Archaeology from the Air", at the Victoria Galleries in Kingston upon Hull.

 This time also saw Bruce-Mitford's primary work on early medieval manuscripts.
 In 1956 and 1960, he published a two-volume work—facsimile and commentary—on the Codex Lindisfarnensis.
 The work was his first major publication; the museum gave him four-month's leave to focus on the work, including time at the Royal Library in Copenhagen and the Laurentian Library in Florence.
 The result, according to the journal Antiquity, was "magistral".
 While at the Laurentian Bruce-Mitford also studied the Codex Amiatinus, eventually resulting in a Jarrow Lecture on the subject in 1967.
+Meanwhile, Bruce-Mitford translated P. V. Glob's 1965 book The Bog People from Danish to English; the translation was published in 1969.